Zylann/solar_system_demo/README.md

 Solar System Game Demo
 =======================

-This is a 3D game taking place in space, with procedurally-generated planets.
+This is a 3D space game demo taking, with procedurally-generated planets.
 It is a technical demo for one use of the [Voxel Tools module](https://github.com/Zylann/godot_voxel).

 Features
 -----------